 Margelletti said that Italy considers it essential to promote dialogue within the two governments in Libya and with all social tribal actors involved in the conflict.

-"Indeed, only by involving all social and tribal groups and only trying to build an embryonic form of unitary Libyan political consensus, [it's] possible to think of an international mission to stabilize the country."
+"Indeed, only by involving all social and tribal groups and only trying to build an embryonic form of unitary Libyan political consensus, [it's] is possible to think of an international mission to stabilize the country."

 Margelletti added that the involvement of the European Union, the African Union and the United Nations would guarantee the political support necessary for any military action in Libya.

-Margelletti added that the Italian Navy is in full preparedness for such a mission due to Operation Mare Nostrum, which has been in effect for over a year in the Libyan coast and employing one landing helicopter dock ships and a mix of offshore patrol vessels and frigates.
+Margelletti added that the Italian Navy is in full preparedness for such a mission an operation due to Operation Mare Nostrum, which has been in effect for over a year in the Libyan coast and employing one landing helicopter dock ships and a mix of offshore patrol vessels and frigates.

 "Technically, the Navy has all the capabilities to support a military operation in Libya, providing special forces, logistic support and, in case, also air defense and close-air support," he said.